laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 your choice e.g., MS Word, LaTeX, etc.  These must be submitted on Submitty as well.

+### Students With Special Needs

+Federal law requires all colleges and universities to provide specified types of assistance to students with disabilities.
+If you require such assistance, please obtain an authorizing memo from Disability Services for Students by contacting the Student Health Center.
+Information about a student's special needs will be treated as confidential.
+Please submit a copy of your authorizing memo to your professor well in advance of any affected exam or assignment.
+Failure to do so may result in a lack of special accommodations.

 ### Academic Integrity

 While I strongly encourage you to form study groups and work together